 This book award is given in the spirit and belief that, “those who follow our footsteps into the future will cultivate the modest efforts that we have undertaken to strengthen and improve the education of all young Americans” (O. L. Davis, 2009).

 The O.L.
-Davis, Jr. AATC Outstanding Book in Education Award committee would like to announce the seventh annual presentation of the Award as
+Davis, Jr. AATC Outstanding Book in Education Award committee would like to announce the 10th annual presentation of the Award to:

 About the Award

 Each year, the American Association for Teaching and Curriculum (AATC) acknowledges an Outstanding Book in Education.
 AATC, as a recognized major society in the common fields of curriculum and teaching, selects a book that merits high praise and recognition.
 The award is given in recognition of scholarship that adds substantively to the body of knowledge about the practices and theories of curriculum and teaching.
 This award, dedicated to O. L. Davis, carries with it the society’s highest sense of honor.
 O.L.
 Davis, Jr. is professor emeritus at The University of Texas at Austin and a long time member of AATC.
 Dr. Davis was instrumental in developing AATC into a well-recognized organization dedicated to the discussion, exploration, practice, and research of teaching and curriculum as they impact curricular policy, instruction, and theory.